data.table

 Aggregation

-inside DT, which is helpful for further chaining. (see applied tomelt
+dcast, we can use .SD and havedcastinside DT, which is helpful for further chaining. (see applied tomeltabove)

 - Alternative: Rather than have the DT inside